AGPlested/SAFT/README.md

 # SAFT : Semi Automatic Fluorescent Trace analysis
 v.
 0.5  2022-08-22

 SAFT was written in Python 3 for macOS.
 In principle it is cross-platform, in practice it was never launched on Windows or Linux.
 If you happen to get it working on either of these platforms, please let us know.
-*** SAFT runs normally on M1 Mac, issue the following command to get packages up to date.
+SAFT runs normally on M1 Macs.
-> conda env update --file SAFTenv.yml

 ### Getting Started on macOS (for Python/UNIX beginners)